joshzcold/Cold-Family-Feud/readme.md

 - Game creator and loader.
 Look in `games/` folder for already created games load games in either `/new` or `/admin`
 - seperated admin console from game window
+- Buzzer functionality that accounts for latency with registered players. `/buzzer`
 - functional fast money round with appropriate controls
 - Changable title screen text
 - family feud sounds at triggered events